vzujos/Hyprland_Setup/Apps_REAMDE.md

 - cameractrls — Command line and graphical application for configuring v4l2 devices.
 - v4l-utils — Provides a series of utilities for media devices.

+# Metadata

+- CoreInfo — Simple media metadata viewer built on mediainfo library.
+Part of C-Suite.
+- ExifTool — Command-line application for reading, writing and editing meta information in a wide variety of files.
+- mat2 — Metadata removal tool, supporting a wide range of commonly used file formats.
+- MediaInfo — Convenient unified display of the most relevant technical and tag data for video and audio files.

 # Document section